Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 Learn more about the Purbeck Breezer here.

-If you don’t want to catch public transport, then cycling is also an option for getting around Dorset.
+If you don’t want to catch public transport, cycling is also an option for getting around Dorset.

 Although there are some designated trails, as well as calm and quiet country roads to enjoy, do beware there’s plenty of hills too!